urbonegi/ethereum_workshop/workshop_tutorial.md

 new, there is an interesting one - browser based IDE - one of the top tools for Smart Contract development - [Remix IDE](https://remix.ethereum.org).

+## 1. Local Development, Testing and Deployment Environment
+Smart Contract development and testing environment consist of local Blockchain network - `Ganache`, development command-line tool `Truffle` and `node.js`
+with `web3.js` javascript library for interacting with Smart Contracts.
+To interact with real Ethereum Blockchain network, one needs a local Ethereum node.
+However, for the development and testing environment Ethereum node is not needed, as `Ganache` has a RPC server, which allows `Truffle` and `web3.js` to interact with local Blockchain network.
+You can optionally install `MetaMask` which is local crypto-currency wallet.
+It will allow you to make transactions between you local testing accounts.
+See the [diagram](#Workshop DApp) above.

-## Environment setup
+### Environment setup
 Installation guides bellow will assume Mac OS system.
-Guides for other OSs can be found online.
+Guides for other OSs can be found using the same links below and navigating to appropriate OS pages.

-### Install nodejs
+#### Install nodejs
 Download and install latest node.js from [here](https://nodejs.org/en/download/).
 Install nodejs by unpacking it and adding to the `PATH`.
 ```bash